Dynamic Local Average Treatment Effects in Time Series: High-Frequency Identification of Monetary Policy Effects

 Here the compliers are the observations for which the announcement induces a higher volatility of the policy $\tilde{D}_{t}$.
 In contrast, the non-compliers are characterized by idiosyncratic or general equilibrium factors that dominate the news specific to the announcement.
 That is, regimes where $\tilde{D}_{t}^{2}$ remains low regardless of the presence of an announcement correspond to ``never-takers,'' while regimes where $\tilde{D}_{t}^{2}$ remains high even in the absence of an announcement correspond to ``always-takers.''
 Noting that $D_{t}=\tilde{D}_{t}^{2}$ in this context, we can apply Theorem \ref{Theorem: Compliers} to identify the compliers individually.
 We do so in the empirical application in Section \ref{Section: Empirical Evidence}.

 It is important to consider how the interpretation of the causal effect identified by ${\beta}_{\pi,t,0}^{*}$ in Corollary \ref{Corollary: pi-LATE HET} varies with the functional relationship between $\tilde{Y}_{t}$ and $\tilde{D}_{t}$.
 Let us begin with the linear case with stable parameters as in \eqref{Eq.
 (1) NS and RS, Outcome variable}.
 From \eqref{Eq. (beta0*)}, simple algebra shows that ${\beta}_{\pi,t,0}^{*}$ reduces to $\beta_{0}$ when the denominator of \eqref{Eq. (beta0*) LATE} is nonzero, which means that Rigobon's estimator identifies the causal effect of the policy (i.e., the slope coefficient in \eqref{Eq.
 (1) NS and RS, Outcome variable}).
 This result does not generally extend to the case where $\beta_{0}$ is time-varying or the first-stage is zero.
-At most one could identify a $\pi$-LATE provided that Rigobon's estimator is computed over the sub-population where the first-stage is nonzero.
+At most one could identify a $\pi$-LATE.
 We will return to this in Section \ref{Subsection: Weak-or-Lack of Identification and the pi-LATE}.